Cross high-altitude pass, Laurebina Pass (4,620 m)

 The trek begins from Syabrubesi for Langtang Valley with Gosaikunda Lake.
 The Syabrubesi trail follows the gorge of the river Langtang Khola, down which it goes through forest cover and villages to reach Langtang National Park.
 You trek through beautiful rhododendron and pine forests to the Lama Hotel.
 The change in the cover of the wet forest and the view of snowy peaks here and there are warranted on climbing, usually after the village of Langtang.
 Langtang Village is a tough village, which was rebuilt after the 2015 earthquake.
 The trek further goes on its path to Kyangjin Gompa, which is a beautiful and holy resting place in this trek.
 Kyangjin Gompa is encircled by snow peaks and consists of an ancient monastery and a yak cheese factory.

-An acclimatization trek to Chorkari Ri or Tserko Ri, for that matter, provides a breathtaking panorama of Langtang Lirung and the surrounding Himalayas.
+An acclimatisation trek to Tserko Ri, for that matter, provides a breathtaking panorama of Langtang Lirung and the surrounding Himalayas.
 After breathing in the high-mountain air, the trek goes downhill in steps to Lama Hotel and then branches off to Thulo Syabru, a scenic Tamang village with a view over the river valley.
 The trail climbs here through pine and rhododendron forest to Shin Gompa, a serene ridge-top village.
 Progressing further, the trail takes one to the holy alpine waters of Gosaikunda Lake, a stunning high-altitude shrine place surrounded by such picturesque landscapes.

 On the way back from Gosaikunda and the other lakes around, the return trek returns up by the same path to Shin Gompa and back to Dhunche, the Rasuwa district headquarters.
 One then has a drive back to Kathmandu through scenic views, and the trek is complete.
 It's a natural landscape, cultural variety, and religious significance, and so one of the best of these moderate treks in Nepal.